Life As a Textile Knitting and Weaving Machine Setter, Operator, or Tender

 - Hand Frame Surgical Elastic Knitter

-There were about 22,200 jobs for Textile Knitting and Weaving Machine Setter, Operator, or Tender in 2016 (in the United States).
+In the United States, there were 22,200 jobs for Textile Knitting and Weaving Machine Setter, Operator, or Tender in 2016.
 There is little to no growth in job opportunities for Textile Knitting and Weaving Machine Setter, Operator, or Tender.
-Due to new job openings and attrition, there will be an average of 2,100 job openings in this field each year.
+There will be an estimated 2,100 positions for Textile Knitting & Weaving Machine Operator per year.

 The states with the most job growth for Textile Knitting & Weaving Machine Operator are New Jersey, South Carolina, and Mississippi.
 Watch out if you plan on working in California, Tennessee, or New York.
 These states have the worst job growth for this type of profession.

-Salary for a Textile Knitting & Weaving Machine Operator
+What is the Average Salary of a Textile Knitting & Weaving Machine Operator

-The average yearly salary of a Textile Knitting & Weaving Machine Operator ranges between $21,260 and $42,280.
+The salary for Textile Knitting and Weaving Machine Setters, Operators, and Tenders ranges between about $21,260 and $42,280 a year.

 Textile Knitting and Weaving Machine Setters, Operators, and Tenders who work in Wisconsin, Washington, or New Hampshire, make the highest salaries.